average_pool functionkeras.ops.average_pool(

 Softmax activation function.

-The elements of the output vector lie within the range (0, 1)
+The elements of the output vector lie within the range (0, 1), and their

 total sum is exactly 1 (excluding the floating point rounding error).